Deividy/argument-validator/README.md

 How it get there without a rabbit name?
 Did we pass an undefined name in the constructor or it lost the name property a long the way?
 Where is the declaration of `new Hole()` and `new Rabbit()` ?

-Our stack trace doesn't give us that, so the way to figure  would be something like put a breakpoint in `firstRabbitLetter` and dig it.
+Our stack trace doesn't give us that, so the way to figure out would be something like put a breakpoint in `firstRabbitLetter` and dig it.

 Wouldn't be better if we throw first at the `new Rabbit()`, so we don't need to go that deep?